shivarya/epicsearch/README.md

 Things to do next
 A. Better documentation
 B. Test cases in mocha/chai-as-promised.
 Current each module has console.log based checks
-C. Some code refactoring
+C. Adding event emmitter based on document to query match (Percolator)
-D. Adding event emmitter based on document to query match (Percolator)
+D. Add bulk batching on important elasticsearch methods like get/mget/bulk_index/search/msearch [DONE]
-E. Add bulk batching on all the elasticsearch methods
+E. Add benchmark results for performance when using this module instead of pure ElasticSearch 4.0.2

 Keep checking out for more updates.